pytest-dev/pytest/doc/en/explanation/goodpractices.rst

-Once you are done with your work and want to make sure that your actual package passes all tests you may want to look into :doc:`tox <tox:index>`, the virtualenv test automation tool and its :doc:`pytest support <tox:example/pytest>`. tox helps you to setup virtualenv environments with pre-defined dependencies and then executing a pre-configured test command with options.
+Once you are done with your work and want to make sure that your actual package passes all tests you may want to look into :doc:`tox <tox:index>`, the virtualenv test automation tool.
+``tox`` helps you to setup virtualenv environments with pre-defined dependencies and then executing a pre-configured test command with options.
 It will run tests against the installed package and not against your source code checkout, helping to detect packaging